On the universal p-adic sigma and Weierstrass zeta functions: Preliminaries and statements of results

+Indeed, one case we will consider is that $A$ is a complete discrete valuation ring with field of fractions $F$, and (\ref{SpeEqn}) is a minimal model over $A$ of an elliptic curve $E$ over $F$ which has multiplicative reduction.
+In that case (\ref{SpeEqn}) is not elliptic over $A$, but rather an example of a generalized elliptic curve over $A$. \footnote{We refer the reader to \cite{Co1} and \cite{Co2} for background on generalized elliptic curves.
+Following \cite{Co2}, a stable genus-1 curve $X$ over a scheme $S$ is a scheme that is proper, smooth, and of finite presentation over $S$, with all its fibres over geometric points being smooth curves of genus 1 or N\'eron $n$-gons.
+We let $X^{sm}$ denote its smooth locus.
+A generalized elliptic curve $E/S$ is a stable genus-1 curve over $S$, along with a section $e \in E^{sm}(S)$, and a map $+:E^{sm}\times E\rightarrow E$ such that $+$ restricts to turn $(E^{sm},e)$ into a commutative group scheme with cyclic geometric component group.}

-\begin{remark} We will not need this for what follows, but we note that the smooth locus $(\cal E/R_H)^{\text{smooth}}$ is obtained by removing the singular points from the nodal fibres, and the ``group law'' for Weierstrass cubics (\cite{Si}, III, (2.3) and (2.5)) defines a morphism $+: (\cal E/R_H)^{\text{smooth}}\times \cal E\rightarrow \cal E$ that makes $(\cal E/R_H)^{\text{smooth}}$ into a group variety, whose geometric fibres are either elliptic curves or the multiplicative group $\Bbb G_m$.
-In other words, $\cal E/R_H$ defines a generalized elliptic curve over $R_H$ with at worst nodal fibres (see \cite{Co1} for requisite definitions).
-[Co2] explains that the Riemann-Roch Theorem shows that any generalized elliptic curve with at worst nodal fibres can be given locally on the base by a Weierstrass model (for details over a local noetherian base scheme, see \S2.25 in \cite{Hi}).
-Hence $E/R_H$ is universal for generalized elliptic curves with at worst nodal fibres over schemes where 6 is invertible. \end{remark}
+\begin{remark} We do not require anything from the theory of generalized elliptic curves, but the following is motivation for the definition below: (I) a Weierstrass cubic over a ring $A$ whose geometric fibres are either elliptic curves or nodal cubics is a generalized elliptic curve.
+If $6$ is invertible in $A$, we can change models to put it in the form (\ref{SpeEqn}); (II) \cite{Co2} explains that the Riemann-Roch Theorem shows that any generalized elliptic curve with geometrically irreducible fibres and a choice of section through the smooth locus can be given locally on the base by a Weierstrass cubic (for details over a locally noetherian base scheme, see \S2.25 in \cite{Hi}). \end{remark}

+Recall we say an elliptic curve in characteristic $p$ is ordinary if its Hasse invariant is nonzero.
+We refer the reader to \cite{KM} 12.4, and \cite{L} Appendix 2, \S5, for equivalent characterizations of the Hasse invariant, one of which is (for $p>3$) that it's given by $h$ for an elliptic curve defined by an equation (\ref{SpeEqn}) over a ring of characteristic $p$.